funkedavid82/Stat545_md_explorer/README.md

 snfmdnf,cxng.fgs.sd

-We are just trying some things, cool guy, no conflict
+We are just trying some things